Elf Toljander: Tonttu Toljanterin Tonttu-TV (2003)

 This season marks the return to the usual advent calendar format.

 Elf Hilda complains that the kids are going wild.
 Santa Claus starts a new TV program that does not mention the word "Christmas".
-"Let Christmas come into our hearts little by little, day by day and by night," says Santa Claus.
+"Let Christmas come into our hearts little by little, day by day and by night", says Santa Claus.
 Toljander is selected as the star of the show.

 Tonttu Toljanteri muorin töissä

+Elf Toljander at Mrs Claus' work.